dangormanjr/dangormanjr.github.io/digital-and-collaborative-projects.md

 * Edited all website content.
 Trained in WordPress, Omeka, ArcGIS, web hosting, archival scanning, file management and compression, and digitization of analog A/V media.

-Lewis Henry Morgan at 200: A Critical Appreciation.
+*Lewis Henry Morgan at 200: A Critical Appreciation*.
 Principal Investigator: Robert Foster, University of Rochester Dept. of Anthropology.

 * PhD student in HIST 488, “Lewis Henry Morgan Research Colloquium,” Fall 2017, producing public history materials for the bicentennial of Morgan’s birth.